SSahas/exercism-problem/README.md

 ## Description

 <span style="font-family:Century Gothic ; font-size:1.3em;"> The code can be used to find the centroids of the clusters in the data.
 It requires
+ declaring some partial centroids at first  and also the data points which are iterable.
 </span>